MichaelLangbein/tdl2/backend/data/wiki/programming/mapserver.md

 ### allow dir
 Apache must have access to the directory where you store your .map file and your data.
 Per default, `/var/www/` is apache's webroot.
+Commonly, we put mapfiles in `/var/www/mapserver/*.map` and data in `/var/www/data/`.
+A mapfile can then write `SHAPEPATH ../data` to access `/var/www/data/`.

 To add another directory, in `/etc/apache2/sites-available/000-default.conf`: